signalandshadow/tools/README.md

 The dataset is MIT licensed.
 Cite it as:

-> Signal & Shadow Tools Reference, [version], [date accessed]. https://signalandshadow.com/tools
+> Signal & Shadow OSINT Tool Database, [version], [date accessed]. https://signalandshadow.io/osint-tool-database

 Individual tool entries can be cited by their stable identifier:

-> signalandshadow.com/tools#marinetraffic
+> signalandshadow.io/osint-tool-database#marinetraffic

 ## Development